If you’re new here you probably have a few questions.

 So what to do?

-After a quickie paternity test I got to experience the joys of our nation’s family court system for the first time.
+It was pretty apparent that I would get my chance to experience the joys of our nation’s family court system for the first time.
 Having only spectated from the sidelines as my parents and others had been run through that gauntlet, my experience was delightfully accentuated by the ecstasy of the surprisingly high court and lawyer’s fees.

 As smooth as it was for us to establish legal paternity – ensuring that my son would grow up with his father in his life – the back and forth of agreeing to terms on a co-parenting plan came with a great deal of stress and emotional exhaustion.
 I don’t know if you can really avoid that.